LucasFrts/easy-regx/README.md

 # easy-regx
-Simple js library to manipulate regex with simplicty
+Simple js library to manipulate regex with simplicity